 SPS will be posting specific job vacancies as soon as they are confirmed.
 Once specific positions are posted, interested applicants should forward all relevant application materials to apply for the specific vacancies for which they are qualified.
 For questions, please contact the Salem Public Schools Human Resources department at firstname.lastname@example.org or call 978-740-1115.

 ABOUT THE SALEM PUBLIC SCHOOLS

 We serve over 4000 students who speak more than 34 different languages coming from 37 different countries.
 More than 50% of our students identify as Hispanic, Black, Asian, or Multi-Racial while just under 50% of our students identify as White.
-Over 60% of our students come from low-income households, 21% have disabilities, and 14% are English Language Learners.
+Over 60% of our students come from low-income households, 21% are students with disabilities, and 14% are English language learners.

 ABOUT SALEM, MA